UCSBCarpentry/2020-08-19-Summer-Python/index.md

 {% endcomment %}
 {% if page.eventbrite %}

-<h3> Regular Registration is full, join the waitlist!</h3>
+<h3> Registration and Waitlist are both full, please join us next time!</h3>
-We often have some space to admit waitlisted learners so please join the waitlist if you would like a chance to attend.

 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>
 <iframe